foos-bar/ultimed-i18n/README.md

   ...
 ```

+> Note: this codemod covers the majority of element properties that might need translations via `value` and `placeholder`, but not other custom element properties.
+So it is always worth double-checking that all relevant properties have also been updated. i.e. `@entityLabelSingular="Kategorie"` will not be updated automatically

 ### Step 2.2 - manually update the class strings

 As previously mentioned, the codemod isn't able to detect natural language with a level of accurancy that allows us to automatically convert strings into translation keys in the way it is able to in the templates.
 With that said, the codemod will try its best to find any possible German strings and point them out so that they can be found and corrected more easily.